 Many freelance writers (myself included) tend to think we need to block out an hour or more in order to “start” writing an assignment, but the truth is, I can get a lot done in if I break it up into shorter block, like 15-minute writing sprints or even 20- or 25-minutes.
 (Learn how freelancers get work.)

 I was surprised that I made quite a bit of headway on that article in less than 20 minutes.
 I think it was because I was focused, gave myself one task to do, and had a set amount of time that I was writing.

-Many of us think that we don’t have time to write for ourselves, or to work on our freelance writing careers, and we don’t have time to pitch editors new story ideas.
+Many of us think that we don’t have time to write for ourselves or to work on our freelance writing careers, and we don’t have time to pitch editors new story ideas.
 But, I think you can get a lot more done in 20 minutes than you think.
-(Here’s my number-one tip for procrastinating writers.)

 I share this advice with freelance writing clients: Wake up early at least two to three days a week and commit to working on your freelance writing pitches before going to work at your full-time job.
 Give yourself 20 to 30 minutes.
 You’ll probably be motivated to spend more time on it.
 (Here’s more advice on how to freelance when you have a full-time job.)